 5. Sri Lanka

 Last on our list of top 5 countries in Asia to retire is Sri Lanka.
 No different to several other Asian countries when it comes to the beautiful and steady climate, Sri Lanka offers a steady and homogenous temperature year round.
+Healthcare system in Sri Lanka is also up to the mark.
 Sri Lanka is also known as a multicultural country which allows expats to explore and diverge in a variety of cultures.

 Sri Lanka offers a “Dream Home Visa Programme” which allows retirees over the age of 55 who meet the countries financial minimum for expats, a 2-year visa with the potential to renew.